-In the perfect world, sleeping burns fat, and instead of hitting the gym every morning, everyone sleeps in an extra hour.
-Unfortunately, we do not live in a perfect world, but sleeping does play a role in weight loss.
+In a perfect world, sleeping burns fat, and instead of hitting the gym every morning, everyone sleeps an extra hour.
+Unfortunately, we do not live in a perfect world, but you might be surprised to find out that sleeping and losing weight might have a correlation!
 Can you lose weight just by sleeping, and if so, how?

 How Many Calories Do You Burn While Sleeping?

-Of course, these calories are not enough to counter-balance the calories being consumed throughout the day.
-This is where the other weight-loss benefits of sleep come in.
+Of course, these calories are not enough to counter-balance the calories being consumed throughout the day and do not replace a healthy diet and exercise.
+However, this is where the other weight-loss benefits of sleep come in.

 How Does Your Sleep Schedule Affect Your Weight?

 All aspects of your body’s health are connected in some way.
 Many of the connections are indirect, but they still matter.
-Your sleep schedule actually affects many things in and on your body, including your skin, growth, focus, and stress level.
-Additionally, your sleep schedule plays a large role in your weight, appetite, fitness, etc. If you are trying to lose weight by sleeping or straighten out your sleep schedule, keep the following facts in mind.
+Your sleep schedule actually affects many aspects of your mind and body, including your skin, growth, focus, and stress level.
+Additionally, your sleep schedule plays a large role in your weight, appetite, fitness, etc. If you are trying to lose weight by utilizing the benefits of sleeping or by straightening out your sleep schedule, keep the following facts in mind.

 1. Poor sleep increases your appetite.